influxdata/telegraf/plugins/inputs/modbus/README.md

   # parity = "N"
   # stop_bits = 1

+  ## Transmission mode for Modbus packets depending on the controller type.
-  ## For Modbus over TCP you can choose between "TCP", "RTUoverTCP" and
+  ## For Modbus over TCP you can choose between "TCP" , "RTUoverTCP" and
   ## "ASCIIoverTCP".
-The default behaviour is "TCP" for ModbusTCP controllers.
   ## For Serial controllers you can choose between "RTU" and "ASCII".
+  ## By default this is set to "auto" selecting "TCP" for ModbusTCP connections
+  ## and "RTU" for serial connections.
-  # transmission_mode = "RTU"
+  # transmission_mode = "auto"

   ## Trace the connection to the modbus device as debug messages
   ## Note: You have to enable telegraf's debug mode to see those messages!